tomcz/gotools/README.md

 Miscellaneous tools for golang applications.

-Plese refer to each directory for more details.
+Please refer to each directory for more details.